Can You Archive Snapchat?

 Of course, YouTube is still king when it comes to video sharing, which makes it a great option for reaching a wider audience.
 The platform also has a live streaming option for you to instantly connect with viewers.

 Similar features are also available on Instagram and Vimeo.
-And we just so happen to archive all of these platforms.
+And we just so happen to archive YouTube, as well as these platforms.

 Another popular Snapchat feature for government communicators is a geofilter, which is a location-based overlay that can be applied to snaps.
 A geofilter is like a stamp that users can add to their images or videos that’s specific to a city, monument or even an event, like a festival or state fair.
 In regards to records retention, a geofilter from a government agency would count as an official record, but not its usage.
 This means you would not receive a records request for another user’s posts containing your geofilter, since that’s not a part of your records.